 Miroslaw Balka was born in 1958 in Warsaw, Poland.
-Sculptor also active on the field of experimental video and drawing.
-In 1985 he graduated from the Academy of Fine Arts in Warsaw, where he runs Studio of Spatial Activities at Department of Media since 2011.
-Received the Mies van der Rohe Stipend in Krefeld.
-The member of Akademie Der Kunste, Berlin.
+He lives and works in Otwock, Poland, and Oliva, Spain.
+Balka is a sculptor also active in the field of experimental video and drawing.
+In 1985 he graduated from the Academy of Fine Arts in Warsaw, where since 2011 he has run the Studio of Spatial Activities in the Faculty of Media Art.
+Between 1986 and 1989 together with Miroslaw Filonik and Marek Kijewski he established the artistic group Consciousness Neue Bieremiennost.
+Awarded the Mies van der Rohe Stipend by Krefeld Kunstmuseen.
+He is a member of Akademie der Künste, Berlin.